opendatabio/opendatabio/README.md

 All focal objects are of the base class "Object".
 This allows for a single foreign key to handle the different types of relations (such as: a trait can be associated with a location, a taxon, a plant, a voucher or a sample).

+Each Object may have an associated note, regarding sampling procedure, location details, etc.

+---

 The general idea behind the taxon model is that is should present tools for easily incorporating valid taxonomic names, with spell checking and added metadata, but allowing for the inclusion of names that are not considered valid (because they are still unpublished, are rare and thsus not found in online databases, or because the user